 Debit and credit card use has seen steady growth over the last few decades, becoming the preferred forms of payment for a generation.
 The use of debit cards in particular outpaces every other payment method including cash and mobile.
 While in recent years mobile payment cards have gained traction among younger consumers, the use of physical cards, including contactless, continue to lead the way.
 Today, as social distancing practices have led to increase use of remote and mobile payments to avoid physical contact, card usage is at an all-time high.
 Deployment and use of contactless cards is growing rapidly.
 A recent study conducted by Mastercard found that 79% of consumers are already using contactless cards for safety and cleanliness.
 According to Visa, in the United States alone, one third of physical cards are expected to be contactless by the end of 2020.

-The growing use of use of contactless cards has created increased demand for instant issuance, with cardholders expecting their banks to offer this service on site.
+The growing use of contactless cards has created increased demand for instant issuance, with cardholders expecting their banks to offer this service on site.
 As a result, financial institutions are adopting technology to enable them to instantly issue new and replacement cards (including contactless) to consumers, on premises.
 Traditionally, cards were processed in bulk at bureaus before being mailed to customers.
 This typically took days or weeks.
 To meet customers changing needs, a growing numbers of banks and credit unions now offer instant issuance right at their branches – socially distanced though drive-in windows and self-serve kiosks.
 Bringing this capability to the branch requires technology not previously deployed at this level.

 Addressing the challenge